Saturday, April 4, 2026

 Under the bill, the State Registrar would be required to provide a certified copy of a birth certificate at no cost to an individual under 18 years old who can provide satisfactory proof of homelessness.
 The registrar would also be required to keep a record of all certificates issued under this provision.

-The bill completed legislative action and heads to the governor’s desk for further action.
+The bill completed legislative action and heads to the governor’s desk.

 Senate Bill 906 would allow the lawful prescription, distribution, and marketing of certain psilocybin-based medications in West Virginia if they are approved at the federal level.